AshrafIbrahim03/fixed-window-trader/README.md

 It finds the average slope of a running mean over a user specified window.

 Right now if you run it, will give you an error pertaining to pattern day trading.
 I don't have 25k.

+# TODO
+- [ ] Add the ability to manage multiple stocks in different threads